benoitc/couchbeam/README.md

 * a full client in sync with latest CouchDB version
 * possible to use it as a simple standalone client (without starting application and such).
 * it follows OTP principles if you want
 * no dependancies.
-Http client use gen_recv and will allow full streaming of attachments
+Http client use gen_recv and allow full streaming of attachments.
+* Views can be retrieved while they coming (See example parse_incoming_view escript).
+* Attachements are streamed and can be save on disk (or whatever you want) while they coming.

 ## Basic Standalone Usage